 You may be eligible for a disabled person’s railcard.
 This gives you, and a companion, a third off most fares.
 Call 0345 605 0525 for more information.

 Bus and tube travel

-- England: If you have had a seizure in the last year, you should be eligible for a free national bus pass.
+- England: You may be eligible for a free bus pass.
 Some councils have additional travel discounts.
 Contact your local council for an application form or visit gov.uk for more information.

 - London: You may be entitled to a Freedom Pass which gives free bus, train, tram and tube travel in London.
 Call 0300 330 1433 for more information.
 Some boroughs have a London Taxicard Scheme for reduced cost taxi travel.
 Call 0207 934 9791 or visit londoncouncils.gov.uk for more information.

 - Merseyside: you may be eligible for a Travel Pass.
 Call 0151 330 1000 for more information.

 - Scotland: The 'National Entitlement Card' gives you free travel throughout Scotland.
 Contact your local authority for an application form, or visit transport.gov.scot

 - Northern Ireland: If you cannot drive due to epilepsy, you can get a Half Fare SmartPass for bus and rail travel.Visit nidirect.gov.uk

 - Wales: you, and a companion, may be eligible for free or discounted travel throughout Wales with a Disabled Concessionary Bus Pass.

 Some coach operators, such as National Express, offer discount fare schemes for people with disabilities.
 Contact companies directly for more details.